AtoshDustosh/thesis-project/README.md

       extractChrom [chrom_idx 1-based]	extract bases of the selected chromosome and write into designated output file
                                             together with the chromosome's info field
+      statistics_vcf  collect statistics from a vcf file.
+Statistics includes number of snp, small_ins, small_del, mnp, sv_ins, sv_del and other types of variants.
+Variants using tags like <INV> will be  classified separately

     -- GRBV operations
       threads [NUM_threads]	use multi-threads methods to run the program.
 This only